rmscode/binary-garden/docs/hardware/raspberry-pi/dietpi.md

 ## Raspberry Pi 5 (Bookworm) and Xorg Issues

+!!! note

+    As of 5/3/2024, the DietPi devs have created a [pull request](https://github.com/MichaIng/DietPi/pull/7056) to fix this issue (again).
+It should be available int he 9.4 release.
+I'll probably remove this section after I get a chance to test it.

 !!! note "I later learned that the RPi5 supports dual-4Kp60 displays with the idle-clock settings so `hdmi_enable_4kp60` is redundant."

 As of this writing (4/23/24), I ran into issues trying to get a Pi 5 to display 4K (adding `hdmi_enable_4kp60=1` to /boot/config.txt & adjusting chromium resolutions).
 The `/var/log/Xorg.0.log` log file spit out this error when attempting to launch Chromium: